 It is notable that the X100F has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Sony RX100 VI?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X100F: